miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Blood Boil stun enemies and Blood Malady partial Blood Theft.
 +Restored Spirit Heal and combined Mind Shield and Shield of Faith.
 +Created icons and cross for Holy Light and Divine Vision Numinas.
-Made indirect disciplines not traceable and NPCs comfort loud ones.
+Made indirect Disciplines not traceable and NPCs comfort loud ones.
-Fixed disciplines for non-humans and Protean claw effects and icons.
+Fixed Disciplines for non-humans and Protean claw effects and icons.
 Trimmed Bloodsuckers' to Bloodsucker and renamed Purge Blood Purge.
 Fixed Potence, Ravens, Trance, Wipe and Hysteria issues and sounds.
 Removed not working Blood Shot blood return when fighting Tzimisces.
 Harmonized Presence chances and adjusted description of Blood Boil.
 Edited history and occult item descriptions to display percentages.
-Cleared disciplines before many more cutscenes than in the original.
+Cleared Disciplines before many more cutscenes than in the original.
 Made Chang brothers and serial killer be resistant to Blood Purge.
 Mentioned light amplification effects of Auspex and Divine Vision.
 Disabled Vision of Death, Suicide and Mass Suicide for the zombies.